-Acknowledgements.
-We thank Ole Edvard Grov for managing and providing the data from Automatic Weather Station (AWS-2700) and 5 Norwegian Met office for high-resolution precipitation data at the Bergen-Florida station.
-We would also like to express our gratitude to the editor and the two anonymous reviewers whose valuable comments have substantially helped to improve the clarity of this manuscript.
+15 Acknowledgements.
+We thank Ole Edvard Grov for managing and providing the data from Automatic Weather Station (AWS-2700) and Norwegian Met office for high-resolution precipitation data at the Bergen-Florida station.
 This research has been supported by the Research Council of Norway SNOWPACE (grant no. 262710) and FARLAB (grant no. 245907).